Heating and energy questions answered

 If you’re a Consumer NZ member you can contact our impartial advisory service.

 How much mercury and other pollution is in these energy saver lights?
 Luke

 It depends on the type of bulb: CFLs contain mercury, while LEDs don’t.
 That being said, the amount of mercury in CFLs is very small (less than 5mg), and it’s only released if the bulb is broken.
 A 2008 study by the Ministry of Health into the risks of mercury exposure from broken CFLs found the concentration of mercury in the air resulting from a broken CFL was not likely to be a health risk, even if the bulb was not cleaned up immediately.
 That being said, we recommend cleaning up CFLs immediately if they break and ventilating the room for a few hours – it’s best to be on the safe side.
-See the CFL clean-up section on our lightbulbs to learn more.
 If you’re concerned about mercury pollution from CFLs, they may wish to use LEDs instead.
 There is now an LED available for virtually every lighting task in the home that’s a match for CFLs or halogens.

 Have you checked out Consumer NZ's Facebook page?